Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version)

 \subsection{Contributions}

-The contributions of this paper are summarized below: \begin{itemize} \item This paper shows that increasing cache hit ratio can hurt throughput for many LRU-based cache eviction algorithms.
-We show this via a three-pronged approach, involving queueing theory, simulation, and implementation.
-This counterintuitive result will be explained in Section~\ref{sss:intuition} after we discuss the relevant queueing model. \item We develop {\em queueing models} that allow us to understand the effect of the cache hit ratio on system throughput.
+The contributions of this paper are summarized below: \begin{itemize} \item This paper shows that increasing cache hit ratio can hurt throughput for many LRU-like cache eviction algorithms.
+We show this via a three-pronged approach, involving queueing theory, simulation, and implementation. \item We develop {\em queueing models} that allow us to understand the effect of the cache hit ratio on system throughput and mean response time.
 This is done for six different caching policies.
 The modeling is non-trivial and, to the best of our knowledge, such models do not exist in prior work.

-\item While our queueing analysis only provides upper bounds, the analysis clearly indicates that throughput initially rises with hit ratio and then drops with hit ratio. \item We also {\em implement} many caching policies, including LRU, FIFO, Probabilistic LRU, and CLOCK.
+\item While our queueing analysis only provides upper bounds, the analysis clearly indicates that throughput initially rises with hit ratio and then drops with hit ratio.
+The analysis also provides the critical switching point, $p^*_{hit}$. \item We also {\em implement} many caching policies, including LRU, FIFO, Probabilistic LRU, and CLOCK.
 We validate the correctness of our queueing models, by {\em simulating} the queueing models and showing that the simulation results match the implementation results within 5\% for all caching policies studied. \item We evaluate the effect of changing disk latency as we move from older disk speeds (500 $\mu s$) to current disk speeds (100 $\mu s$) to future disk speeds (5 $\mu s$).
-An example of the effect of the {\em disk speed trend} is given in Figure~\ref{fig:slru-simu}, for the case of Segmented LRU (SLRU).
-As we move to future disk speeds (move from left to right in the figure), the point at which throughput starts to deteriorate moves earlier and earlier. \item We also evaluate the effect of another trend, increasing the number of CPU cores, which allows more requests to be served concurrently -- the Multi-Programming Level (MPL) increases.
-The effect of {\em increasing the MPL} is shown in Figure~\ref{fig:slru-simu} when looking from top (MPL = 72) to bottom (MPL = 144).
-The point at which throughput starts to deteriorate moves earlier for higher MPL. \end{itemize}
+As we move to future disk speeds, the critical hit ratio, $p^*_{hit}$, after which throughput starts to deteriorate moves earlier and earlier. \item We also evaluate the effect of another trend, increasing the number of CPU cores (concurrency).
+We find that $p^*_{hit}$ moves earlier for higher concurrency, i.e., higher Multi-Programming Level (MPL).
+See Figure~\ref{fig:intro:slru-simu}. \end{itemize}